Easy-to-read medicine information about tadalafil – what it is, how to use it safely and possible side effects.

 How well does tadalafil work?

-Tadalafil works well for most men with erectile dysfunction, allowing intercourse (or sex) in about 70% (7 out of every 10) users.
+Tadalafil works well for most men with erectile dysfunction, helping sustain an erection for penetrative sex in about 7 out of every 10 users.

-- tadalafil does not work so well for men with diabetes and who have had prostate surgery, or severe erectile dysfunction.
+- tadalafil does not work so well for men with diabetes, those who have had prostate surgery or severe erectile dysfunction.

 - If tadalafil doesn't work, other PDE5 inhibitors such as sildenafil or vardenafil may work better.